arithescientist/aidiagnosis/README.md

   <img src='images/cm_pne.PNG' width='50%'/>

-The model loss is 0.17 out and this is the amount the model penalizes for incorrect predictions ~ 10%
+The model loss is 0.17 out and this is the amount the model penalizes for incorrect predictions.

   <img src='images/loss_pne.PNG' width='80%'/>